survivejs/webpack-book/manuscript/developing/02_automatic_browser_refresh.md

 If you try modifying the code, you should see output in your terminal.
 The browser should also perform a hard refresh on change.

-T> WDS will try to run in another port in case the default one is being used.
+T> WDS tries to run in another port in case the default one is being used.
 See the terminal output to figure out where it ends up running.
 You can debug the situation with a command like `netstat -na | grep 8080`.
 If something is running on the port 8080, it should display a message.
 The exact command may depend on the platform.

 T> If you want to open a browser tab directly after running the server, set `devServer.open: true`.
 You can also achieve the same result through the CLI by using `webpack-dev-server --open`.